Staff parking

 Q: Where can I add credit to my card?

-A: You will be able to top up at the Car Parks Office, or at the pay machines at Booth Street West, Charles Street, Dover Street and the Aquatics (Level 7+ only) car parks.
+A: You will be able to top up at the Car Parks Office, or at the pay machines at Booth Street West, Dover Street and the Aquatics (Level 7+ only) car parks.

 Q: How do I add credit to my card?

 A: Credit is added via card payment only.
-Instructions for topping up will be made available and displayed at the pay machines.
+Instructions for topping up will be made available when your card is activated and displayed at the pay machine.

 Q: How will I know how much credit I have remaining?